-It’s not at all uncommon for all three of them to be consumed with inconsolable emotion because “my shirt doesn’t have buttons all the way down”, or “dad’s not wearing jeans to work.”
+It’s not uncommon for all three of them to be inconsolable with emotion because “my shirt doesn’t have buttons all the way down”, or “dad’s not wearing jeans to work.”

-My wife hides her head in her hands and I, well, I just hide.
+My wife hides her head in her hands and, well, I just hide.

-There’s a temptation for me to scream, to lose my cool, to lay down the law, to put an end to all of this nonsense.
+There’s a temptation for me to scream, to lose my cool, to lay down the law, and put an end to all of this nonsense.
+But today, my mom sent me a picture.

 When I think about my boys, it’s my greatest hope that, in thirty years, they would feel the same about me.